 Common Causes of Manslaughter Charges in Marshall, MO

-Some of the most common scenarios our defense attorneys see that lead to manslaughter charges in Marshall, MO include:
+Here are some of the most common situations that can lead to manslaughter charges in Marshall, MO:

 Driving under the influence of alcohol or drugs is a leading factor in many manslaughter cases.
 When impairment is believed to have contributed to a fatal crash, prosecutors often pursue charges aggressively, and penalties can be significantly more severe.